luci/luci-go/vpython/README.md

 *de facto* encapsulated environment method used by the Python community and is generally used as the standard for a functional deployable package.

-By using the same environemnt everywhere, Python invocations become reproducible.
+By using the same environment everywhere, Python invocations become reproducible.
 A tool run on a developer's system will load the same versions of the same libraries as it will on a production system.
 A production system will no longer fail because it is missing a package, because it has the